ankitrhode/CNN-for-Car-Recognition-using-Keras/README.md

 # CNN-for-Car-Recognition-using-Keras
 Simple Image Classification using Convolutional Neural Network — Deep Learning in python.

-This Jupyter notebook contains code for *Car Recognizer*.
-'CNN' is written in python language using Keras machine library which achieves over *96%* accuracy.
+This Jupyter notebook contains code for *Car Recognizer*. `CNN` is written in python language using Keras machine library which achieves over *96%* accuracy.

 The process of building a Convolutional Neural Network always involves four major steps.